DjPoke/Agon-Light-sprite-edition-suite/spredit/readme.txt

 * S:					save a sprite
 * E:					export a sprite as assembler data
 * F:					flip frame horizontally
+* M:					mirror frame vertically
+* Return:				Floor Fill (must be inside borders of the same color)

 While in palette mode, this is the keys you can use :